System Settings

-System Settings (System Preferences on macOS Monterey and earlier) is an application included with macOS.
+System Settings (known as System Preferences prior to macOS Ventura) is an application included with macOS.
 It allows users to modify various system settings, which are divided into separate Preference Panes.
-The System Settings application was introduced in the first version of Mac OS X to replace the control panels found in earlier versions of the Mac operating system.
+The System Settings application was introduced in the first version of Mac OS X to replace the control panels found in earlier versions of the Mac operating system.System setting provides centralized access to system-level features such as display resolution, audio configuration, and network connections.The application has been a central part of macOS since its release in 2001, replacing multiple fragmented utilities with a single interface.

+Since macOS Ventura, System Settings also integrates account and subscription management.
+This allows users to view and edit Apple ID information, manage iCloud storage, and handle subscriptions directly from the settings interface, without needing to open separate applications or visit the Apple website.

 History

-Control Panel (classic Mac OS)
+Control Panels (Classic Mac OS)

 Before the release of Mac OS X in 2001, users modified system settings using control panels.
 Control panels, like the preference panes found in System Preferences, were separate resources (cdevs) that were accessed through the Apple menu's Control Panel.

 A rudimentary form of system preferences dates back to 1983 with the Apple Lisa Preferences menu item.
 This included a subset of configurable settings called "convenience settings" as well as other settings that adapted according to the programs and devices installed on the Lisa Office System.
 The original control panels in the earliest versions of the classic Mac OS were all combined into one small Desk Accessory.
-Susan Kare designed the interface for the original control panel, and tried to make it as user-friendly as possible.
+Susan Kare designed the interface for the original control panel and tried to make it as user-friendly as possible.
 This design was used until System 3 when separate control panel files ("cdev"s) were added, accessible solely through the control panel.

 With the debut of System 7 the control panels were separated into individual small application-like processes accessible from the Finder, and by a sub-menu in the Apple menu provided by Apple Menu Options.
 Mac OS 9, the last release of the Mac OS before Mac OS X, included 32 control panels.
 By Mac OS 9, many control panels had been rewritten as true applications.

 The control panels included with Mac OS 9 are: